alecklandgraf/smartcities/README.md

 Get [Elasticearch](https://www.elastic.co/downloads/elasticsearch)  and start it up!
 Now you can load some data.

+*note* you can verify Elasticsearch is running locally with the following command: `curl -XGET localhost:9200`

+**warning** Elasticsearch will try to join any other Elasticsearch cluster with the same `cluser.name` that is discoverable on your netowrk!
+You can avoid this by adding a uniquie `cluster.name` or setting `node.local: true` in the elasticsearch config file: `elasticsearch-X.Y.Z/config/elasticsearch.yml`

 #### Getting the data into python and Elasticsearch

 ```py